SimonScognac23/esercizio_exercise_Css/README.md

 Queste modifiche rendono la pagina più intuitiva e gradevole, sia dal punto di vista visivo che funzionale, assicurando una navigazione chiara e un layout ben organizzato.

+In this code, I worked on organizing the layout and styling the main navigation bar.

+For the layout, I used Flexbox to place the article container alongside a secondary section represented by the <aside> tag.
+I set the article container to have a width of 60%, leaving ample space for the main content, while the aside was styled with a yellowish background color to visually stand out as a secondary section.
+This approach ensures a clean and balanced layout.

+Moving to the navigation bar, I focused on the main menu items: CORSI, GUIDE, WEBINAR, BLOG, CHI SIAMO, and SEI UN'AZIENDA?.
+I chose to use display: flex on the parent element containing the links, aligning them horizontally to improve the menu's appearance and usability.
+Additionally, I added an interactive effect: when the user hovers over a menu item, it is highlighted with a decorative line underneath, thanks to the :hover pseudo-selector.

+These changes make the page more intuitive and visually appealing, ensuring clear navigation and a well-organized layout.